-Opioid addiction or psychological dependence on opioids is mainly associated with reward system of brain.
-Positive things in life like your favorite food, sex and fun related activities increase the release of dopamine in the brain that creates a state of well-being and euphoria.
-The reward system of the brain influences your lifestyle and habits to perform activities repeatedly that release dopamine in brain and induce a sense of pleasure and well-being.
+Opioid addiction or psychological dependence on opioids is mainly associated with the reward system of the brain.
+Positive things like your favorite food, sex, and fun-related activities increase dopamine release in the brain, creating a state of well-being and euphoria.
+The brain’s reward system influences your lifestyle and habits to perform activities repeatedly that release dopamine and induce a sense of pleasure and well-being.
 The same behavior promotes opioid addiction and psychological dependence.
-It is noteworthy that opioid addiction has been classified as a disease primarily because the long term intake leads to changes in the brain circuitry that leads to cravings even after the primary treatment.
+It is noteworthy that opioid addiction has been classified as a disease primarily because long-term intake leads to changes in the brain circuitry that leads to cravings even after the primary treatment.

 Who is at risk of developing opioid addiction or dependence?

-The patterns of opiate addiction are variable in different individuals and depend largely on the duration of use and indications.
-A lot of opiate users want to know a safe window during which opiates can be consumed without developing dependence.
+The patterns of opiate addiction are variable in different individuals and depend mainly on the duration of use and indications.
+Many opiate users want to know a safe window during which opiates can be consumed without developing dependence.
 The answer to this question is complex and depends on various factors.
-Likewise, a lot of people usually start with prescription opiates to manage pain and gradually develop dependence.
-According to research and statistics presented by Mark Chaffin(3) certain risk factors increase the risk of opioid dependence in users; these are:
+Likewise, many people start with prescription opiates to manage pain and gradually develop dependence.
+According to research and statistics presented by Mark Chaffin(3), certain risk factors increase the risk of opioid dependence in users; these are: